Complain effectively about a solicitor

 Setting expectations and understanding solicitors' duties

-Understanding the duties and responsibilities of your solicitor is key.
-They are obligated to provide you with clear explanations of legal processes, keep you informed about the progress of your case, and discuss any changes or decisions that need to be made.
+Your solicitor is obligated to provide you with clear explanations of legal processes, keep you informed about the progress of your case, and discuss any changes or decisions that need to be made.

 They should also be transparent about their fees and provide an estimate of the costs involved in your case.
-It's important to discuss and agree upon these financial aspects upfront to avoid any surprises or disagreements later on.
+Discuss and agree upon these financial aspects upfront to avoid any surprises or disagreements later on.

 Is there a time limit to complain about a solicitor?